GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/ex4_gnirsls_Kband111mm_red_api.rst

     reduce_flats.runr()

 GNIRS data are affected by a "odd-even" effect where alternate rows in the GNIRS science array have gains that differ by approximately 10 percent.
-When you run ``normalizeFlat`` in interactive mode you can clearly see the two levels.

-In interactive mode, the objective is to get a fit that falls inbetween the two sets of points, with a symmetrical residual fit.
-In this case, the fit can be improved by activating the sigma clipping with one iteration, setting the low sigma to 2 instead of 3, and setting the "grow" parameter to 2.
+We have added a correction in ``normalizeFlat`` that levels off the rows to help with the fit.
+Here it works well, in some cases you might see a some split when you run ``normalizeFlat`` in interactive mode.
+The objective, if you see the split, is to get a fit that falls inbetween the two sets of points, with a symmetrical residual fit.

 Note that you are not required to run in interactive mode, but you might want to if flat fielding is critical to your program.
-Run it interactively and see for yourself the difference the adjustments make in this case.
+In this case, the fit can be improved by activating the sigma clipping with one iteration, setting the low sigma to 2 instead of 3, and setting the "grow" parameter to 2.

 .. code-block:: python
     :linenos: